mbhall88/nohuman/README.md

   -k, --kraken-output <FILE>
           Write the Kraken2 read classification output to a file

+  -r, --kraken-report <FILE>
+          Write the Kraken2 report with aggregate counts/clade to file

   -v, --verbose
           Set the logging level to verbose